Bulkcorp International Limited Commissions Solar Power Plant as Part of Sustainability Initiative - www.lokmattimes.com

 Bulkcorp International Limited Commissions Solar Power Plant as Part of Sustainability Initiative

-PNN Ahmedabad (Gujarat) [India], August 27: Bulkcorp International Limited (NSE - BULKCORP), one of the leading manufacturers of food-grade ...
+Ahmedabad (Gujarat) [India], August 27: Bulkcorp International Limited (NSE – BULKCORP), one of the leading manufacturers of food-grade FIBCs ...

 Ahmedabad (Gujarat) [India], August 27: Bulkcorp International Limited (NSE – BULKCORP), one of the leading manufacturers of food-grade FIBCs (Flexible Intermediate Bulk Containers), announced the successful commissioning of its solar power project, Project Urja, in Banaskantha, Gujarat.
 The project underscores the company's commitment to sustainability and responsible utilisation of funds raised through its IPO in August 2024.